-Students are not permitted to leave the College during the day without written permission from parents/carers, or without explicit Principal's permission.
+Students are not permitted to leave the College during the day without written permission from parents/carers, or without the Principal's explicit permission.
 This includes permission to go home for lunch.
 Students are not permitted in the following areas:

-- In classrooms without a teacher:
+- In classrooms without a teacher;

 - Outside of the school boundaries, including Walridge Village and Church;

 - Near or in the carparks;

-- In any building sites that might exist.
+- In any building site.